ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 };
 ```

-Once you have defined a structure to hold your values, you can create an instance of the same with the actual set of input and output values as shown below.
+Once you have defined a structure to hold your values, you can create an instance of it with the actual set of input and output values as shown below.

 ```cpp
 MyStruct MyValues[] = {